-Many of the shortcomings of the canonical model can, we believe, be addressed by incorporating a clear distinction between workers' skills and job tasks and allowing the assignment of skills to tasks to be determined in equilibrium by labor supplies, technologies, and task demands, as suggested by Autor, Levy and Murnane (2003).
+Many of the shortcomings of the canonical model can, we believe, be addressed by incorporating a clear distinction between workers' skills and job tasks and allowing the assignment of skills to tasks to be determined in equilibrium by labor supplies, technologies, and task demands, as suggested by Autor et al. (2003).
 In this terminology, a task is a unit of work activity that produces output.
 A skill is a worker's endowment of capabilities for performing various tasks.
 This endowment is a stock, which may be either exogenously given or acquired through schooling and other investments.
 Workers apply their skill endowments to tasks in exchange for wages.
 Thus, the task-based approaches emphasize that skills are applied to tasks to produce output-skills do not directly produce output.
-Task models provide a natural framework for interpreting patterns related to occupations in the labor market, as documented above, since we can think of occupations as bundles of tasks.
-In this light, the canonical model may be seen as a special case of the general task-based model in which there is a one-to-one mapping between skills and tasks.
+Task models provide a natural framework for interpreting patterns related to occupations in the labor market, as documented above, since we can think of occupations

-&lt;sup>62The precedent of this approach is the assignment model, introduced in Tinbergen (1974), and further developed in Rosen (1974, 1981, 1982), Sattinger (1975, 1993), Heckman and Sedlacek (1985), Teulings (1995), Saint-Paul (2001)
+&lt;sup>62 The precedent of this approach is the assignment model, introduced in Tinbergen (1974), and further developed in Rosen (1974, 1981, 1982), Sattinger (1975, 1993), Heckman and Sedlacek (1985), Teulings (1995), Saint-Paul (2001) and Garicano (2000).
+The task-based approach has been used more recently in several papers studying the impact of technology and international trade on the labor market, including Feenstra and Hanson (1999), Acemoglu and Zilibotti (2001), Spitz-Oener (2006), Goos and Manning (2007), Grossman and Rossi-Hansberg (2008), Autor and Dorn (2009, 2010), Firpo et al. (2009), Acemoglu et al. (2010), Rodriguez-Clare and Ramondo (2010), and Costinot and Vogel (forthcoming).